 I'm Isabella, walk coordinator and epilepsy advocate.
 Thank you for helping to bring awareness and funding to our local epilepsy community through our support of the NC Epilepsy Alliance.

-I am sixteen years old and a junior at Hoggard High School.
+I am seventeen years old and a senior at Hoggard High School.
 At nine years old, I was diagnosed with Benign Rolandic Epilepsy after having my first seizure on family vacation.
 I have coped with my seizures on and off medication.
-I am one of the lucky few and have been seizure free for five years.
+I am one of the lucky few and have been seizure free for six years.
 Paying for medication was never a struggle for my family, but I know that many people can’t say the same.

-Two years ago, my family and I reached out to the Epilepsy Alliance North Carolina about their services.
+A few years ago, my family and I reached out to the Epilepsy Alliance North Carolina about their services.
 We were looking for a way to give back to the epilepsy community.
 Since then, I’ve led multiple teams in virtual runs and raised thousands of dollars for their medicine fund.
-I was even honored at a dinner earlier this year for my achievements and officially became an Epilepsy Alliance Ambassador.
+I was even honored at a dinner in 2022 for my achievements and officially became an Epilepsy Alliance Ambassador.

 Last year, I wanted to take things to a new level and start my own walk in Wilmington.
 I hope that Loop the Loop brings awareness to a cause that has and continues to affect so many people.
 The more I reach out to neighbors and friends, the more I learn how many people have been touched by the condition.
 Please join me in raising awareness and money by walking the loop this October!